reallyMilo/reallyMilo.github.io/index.md

 ---
 [Film Cape Town](https://film.investcapetown.com/)
 <br>
-A custom WordPress theme for the city of Cape Town for the promotion of Cape Town's film industry.
-I worked on creating the frontend and backend of this site.
+A custom WordPress theme for the city of Cape Town with the purpose of promoting Cape Town's film industry.
+I worked on creating the frontend as well as the backend functionality for this site.

 *Project completed at Hero Strategic Marketing*
 <br><br>